-DAAD-Lecturer in German
+DAAD-Lector in German

 I started teaching German Language in 2001.
 I chose this profession because I enjoy working in an international environment and conveying my love of languages to others.